Monday, December 31, 2007

 THE NATURAL FOUR--Going In Circles

-FRANK SINATRA & ANTONIO CARLOS JOBIM--
+FRANK SINATRA & ANTONIO CARLOS JOBIM--How Insensitive

 VAINICA DOBLE--Dime Felix